Baldwin II of Jerusalem

 Baldwin I, the first king of Jerusalem, died on 2April 1118.
-He bequeathed Jerusalem to his brother Count Eustace III of Boulogne, stipulating that the throne was to be offered to Baldwin of Bourcq if Eustace failed to come to the Holy Land.
-Arnulf of Chocques, the Latin patriarch of Jerusalem, and Joscelin of Courtenay, who held the largest fief in the Kingdom of Jerusalem, convinced their peers to elect Baldwin king.
-Baldwin II (as he then became) took possession of most towns in the kingdom and gave Edessa to Joscelin.
+Arnulf of Chocques, the Latin patriarch of Jerusalem, and Joscelin of Courtenay, who held the largest fief in the Kingdom of Jerusalem, convinced their peers to elect Baldwin of Bourcq as King Baldwin II.
+Baldwin took possession of most towns in the kingdom and gave Edessa to Joscelin.
 After the army of the Principality of Antioch was almost annihilated on 28 June 1119, Baldwin was elected regent for the absent Prince Bohemond II of Antioch.
 The frequent Seljuq invasions of Antioch forced him to spend most of his time in the principality, which caused discontent in Jerusalem.
 After Belek captured him in April 1123, a group of noblemen offered the throne to Count Charles I of Flanders, but Charles refused.
 During his absence, the Jerusalemite troops captured Tyre with the assistance of a Venetian fleet.
 After he was released in August 1124, he tried to capture Aleppo, but al-Bursuqi forced him to abandon the siege in early 1125.

 Bohemond II came to Syria in October 1126.
 Baldwin gave his second daughter, Alice, in marriage to him and also renounced the regency.
 Baldwin planned to conquer Damascus, but he needed external support to achieve his goal.
-He married off his eldest daughter, Melisende, to the wealthy Count Fulk V of Anjou in 1129.
-The new troops who accompanied Fulk to Jerusalem enabled Baldwin to invade Damascene territory, but he could seize only Banias with the support of the Nizari (or Assassins) in late 1129.
+He married off his eldest daughter, Melisende, to Count Fulk V of Anjou in 1129.
+The troops who accompanied Fulk to Jerusalem enabled Baldwin to invade Damascene territory, but he could seize only Banias with the support of the Nizari (or Assassins) in late 1129.
 After Bohemond II was killed in a battle in early 1130, Baldwin forced Alice to leave Antioch and assumed the regency for her daughter, Constance.
 He fell seriously ill in Antioch and took monastic vows before he died in the Holy Sepulchre.
+He had bequeathed the kingdom to Melisende and Fulk.
 Baldwin had been respected for his military talent, but he was notorious for his "love for money".